-Renee Kelley works from the Helena office and guides MCV’s administrative, financial and organizational processes as the Operations Director.
-She joined the team in May 2022 after a decade in Montana’s public sector, including service with the Montana Board of Land Commissioners, Department of Natural Resources & Conservation, Holter Museum of Art, and Montana Historical Society.
-In addition to degrees in History and Music from the University of Portland, she recently earned a Masters in Public Administration from the University of Montana.
+Renee Kelley has served as Team MCV’s Operations Director since May 2022, guiding administrative, financial and operational processes from the Helena office.
+With more than a decade of experience in Montana’s public sector, Renee previously held roles with the Montana Board of Land Commissioners, Department of Natural Resources & Conservation, Holter Museum of Art, and Montana Historical Society.
+She earned undergraduate degrees in History and Music from the University of Portland and a Master of Public Administration from the University of Montana.
 After hours, Renee enjoys long, rambling walks around Helena’s historic neighborhoods with her family.

 Molly is based out of MCV’s Billings office, where she serves as the MCV Education Fund’s Political Director.
 Prior to joining the MCV Education Fund in 2022, Molly served on numerous electoral and issue advocacy campaigns in Montana and around the country.
 Most recently, Molly served as Senator Jon Tester’s Billings Regional Director for his district Senate office.
 Molly holds her undergraduate degree in Political Science from Furman University and holds a master’s degree in Philosophy and Public Policy from the London School of Economics.
 In her free time, Molly enjoys reading, traveling, and being outside with her toddler, Jack.